National Palace (Haiti): Earthquake damage

 On January 12, 2010, the National Palace was severely damaged by a magnitude 7.0 earthquake centered about 16 km away from Port-au-Prince.
 The collapsed cupola has become a symbol of the devastated quake-hit nation.
 The second floor of the building collapsed almost completely, taking the attic floor with it; the palace's columned central pavilion, a section containing the main hall and primary staircase, was entirely demolished.
 At the time of the earthquake, President René Préval and his wife, Elisabeth Delatour Préval, were at their private residence in another part of Port-au-Prince.

 France offered to rebuild the presidential palace, but in April 2010, the Haitian government announced plans to demolish the palace in preparation for reconstruction.
 Demolition and clearance of the site took place between September and December 2012.

 Temporary residence

-President's Moise's personal residence on Pelerin 5 south of Pétion-Ville was used as the de facto Presidential Palace, but he relocated to another home in the Juventas area.
+President Moïse's personal residence on Pelerin 5 south of Pétion-Ville was used as the de facto presidential palace, but he relocated to another home in the Juventas area.

 Reconstruction

-A little more than two months after taking the presidency, President Jovenel Moise announced on April 19, 2017, that they will be commencing the rehabilitation of the national palace.
+A little more than two months after taking the presidency, President Jovenel Moïse announced on April 19, 2017, that they will be commencing the rehabilitation of the National Palace.
 He presented a committee of engineers and architects who will analyze the project as well as its construction.
-Moise stated that the palace's exterior will look the same, but the interior will be modernized to fit the needs of a head of state in the coming years.
+Moïse stated that the palace's exterior will look the same, but the interior will be modernized to fit the needs of a head of state in the coming years and the building must be earthquake-resistant.